jtarchie/github-pullrequest-resource/README.md

 ### `out`: Update the status of a pull request

-Set the status message for `concourseci` context on specified pull request.
+Set the status message for `concourse-ci` context on specified pull request.

 #### Parameters